cshihting/Suicide-Rate-Visualisation/README.md

 year and its index value.
 As for the more standardised factors of the visualisation, each region is colour coded to their association.
-The variable lines are also made visibly thin, this is due to the multiple crossovers that each variable experiences, allowing for users to have a more precise definition of a given variable’s value.
+The variable lines are also made visibly thin, this is due to the multiple crossovers that each variable experiences, allowing for users to have a more precise definition of a given variable.

 When understanding this visualisation, it is best done with a view of skepticism; while to some degree the dataset outlines the key years of higher suicide rates, it unfortunately does not dictate